PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 share                                  | Max % of bandwidth limit for transit.
 0-100 (default: 100)
 family                                 | Name of a family, router belongs to netid                                  | Network ID, router belongs to.
-Main I2P is 2.
+Main I2P is 2. stan                                   | For places with limited connectivity (default: false)

 #### Notes